cisagov/untitledgoosetool/README.md

     **Solution:** Make sure to escape `%` in the password with `%%`.

-2. Error when attempting to `pip install .` when you are using Windows and Python 3.10:
+2. Error when attempting to `pip install .` when you are on Mac:

     ```sh
-    Running setup.py install for wxpython did not run successfully.
-    ```
-    **Solution:** Downgrade Python to 3.9.x.
-It's a known issue with wxpython.

-3. Error when attempting to `pip install .` when you are on Mac:

-    ```sh
     ModuleNotFoundError: No module named 'certifi'
     ```
     **Solution:** Go to your applications folder, find your python version folder, and double click on the file "Install Certificates.command" inside the python folder to install the certificate.

-4. Why does Untitled Goose Tool return two results for Exchange Online inbox rules and Exchange Online mailbox permissions?
+3. Why does Untitled Goose Tool return two results for Exchange Online inbox rules and Exchange Online mailbox permissions?

     **Solution:** Both the API and PowerShell calls are robust and show different information, so we decided to keep both.

-5. Error after running certain Azure Security Center calls:
+4. Error after running certain Azure Security Center calls:

     Azure Compliance Results:
     ```sh